Postgraduate Course

 • Your research project allows you to focus in depth on your chosen topic from April

-• Close supervision by faculty staff
+• You will received close supervision by faculty staff

 Fees and funding